-Whistle is a selling app that helps you sell your personal electronics on a network of highly vetted resellers.
+Backflip (Formerly Whistle) is a selling app that helps you sell your personal electronics on a network of highly vetted resellers.
 You can sell your old phones, Apple watches, Macbooks, headsets, game consoles, and more.

-First, you get an instant offer from Whistle by selecting the device you want to sell.
+First, you get an instant offer from Backflip by selecting the device you want to sell.
 If you are okay with their offer, you then get a free shipping label or a free shipping kit.
 Lastly, you ship the device to them, and the cool thing is that all expenses, in-transit insurance, and tracking are paid for by them.
-Once Whistle receives the device and is able to verify the condition as described by you, you get paid within 24 hours after they receive the device via debit card, direct deposit (ACH), gift card, or check.
+Once Backflip receives the device and is able to verify the condition as described by you, you get paid within 24 hours after they receive the device via debit card, direct deposit (ACH), gift card, or check.

 The price they offer is always guaranteed, or else they will return the device to you for free.

 BuyBackWorld is a phone buying service that tries to entice customers away from the aforementioned competitors by offering a few added bells and whistles.
 For example, BuyBackWorld will pay you in a wide variety of ways, including check, PayPal, direct deposit, BuyBackWorld gift cards, and Prepaid debit cards.